-There are two basic strategies for user voice that can be adopted when deploying an MiCloud Management Portal-managed system:
+There are two basic strategies for user voice that are adopted while deploying an MiCloud Management Portal-managed system:

-- 1. Internet-based, which will require a MiVoice Border Gateway to be the gateway for voice over the public Internet. - 2.
-Virtual Private Network (VPN) which can be Internet Protocol (IP) or Multiprotocol Label Switching (MPLS) based
+- 1. Internet-based, which requires a MiVoice Border Gateway to be the gateway for voice over the public Internet. - 2.
+Virtual Private Network (VPN) which is Internet Protocol (IP) or Multiprotocol Label Switching (MPLS) based

 Other deployments are possible.
-For example, the platforms can be located at the customer site and managed by MiCloud Management Portal, but the networking requirements are significantly more complicated than a fully hosted environment.
+For example, the platforms are located at the customer site and managed by MiCloud Management Portal, but the networking requirements are significantly more complicated than a fully hosted environment.
 The following sections present the two main alternatives.